Deck Pass Blog: Week 1

 Women's Swimming & Diving to Usher in New Era with Wisconsin Dual

-Dr. Josh White recently concluded his eighth season on the Michigan coaching staff, serving the last four years as associate head coach for the men's program.
+Dr. Josh White is in his ninth season on the Michigan coaching staff, serving the last five years as associate head coach for the men's program.
 The previous four years (2009-12), White was the assistant head coach for the men's team.